charanolati/Android-PayPal-Integration-SDK/README.md

 This will call your android intent declared in android manifest to handle success or error notification.

 ## Steps to run the demo:

 1. Clone the android app repository to your local machine
 2. Open the project from Android Studio.
 3. Connect your device via usb, Run – Run App will deploy the app to your android device
 4. Click Proceed by entering amount
 5. You will be redirected to payment page using CCT
 6. Proceed with Transaction
-7.Once Payment is Successfull you will be Automatically redirected to Final Activity
+7. Once Payment is Successfull you will be Automatically redirected to Final Activity